diiq/blog/_writing/text-justification.markdown

 * the difference in word-spacing between adjacent lines
 * the number of words that must be hyphenated

-Knuth and Plass has been widely described elsewhere; the DOI of the original paper is 10.1002/spe.4380111102; I'll leave it to you to obtain it if you'd like to give it a read.
+Knuth and Plass has been widely described elsewhere; the <acronym>DOI</acronym> of the original paper is 10.1002/spe.4380111102; I'll leave it to you to obtain it if you'd like to give it a read.